ramseymcgrath/MemeservicesPolymer3/README.md

 #### Deploy the Memeservices API

 You can deploy a built Polymer app to any web server.
-One way is to deploy with Firebase:
+One way is to deploy with Firebase (Recommended):

 <a name="firebase"></a>